-These symptoms can be mild to severe.
+These symptoms can range from mild to severe.

-Antibiotics won't treat viral pneumonia, because they only work on bacteria.
+Antibiotics won't treat viral pneumonia, because they work only on bacteria.
 Treatment usually depends on the kind of symptoms you have.
 For example, if you have asthma or emphysema, you may need treatment to help with breathing.